subraatakumar/React-Native-Interview-Questions/answers/responsive_design.md

 When input fields are focused, the on-screen keyboard can obscure parts of your UI.
 Wrapping your components with `KeyboardAvoidingView` adjusts the layout to ensure that input fields remain visible when the keyboard appears.

-By combining these strategies, you can create a React Native application that adapts seamlessly to various devices, screen sizes, and orientations, providing a consistent user experience across the board.
+By combining these strategies, you can create a React Native application that adapts seamlessly to various devices, screen sizes, and orientations, providing a consistent user experience across the board.